jakubMitura14/MedVoxelHD/docs/index.md

 MedVoxelHD is CUDA C++ pytorch extension for mathemathical morphology based Hausdorff distance.
 Repository contain dockerfile, enviroment can be also created more conviniently with vscode remote development containers using files in this repository.

 ## Prerequisites
 In order to build docker container one need to have NVIDIA GPU hardware and NVIDIA Container Toolkit installed [link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-As the dockerfile will download also sample data it is advised to have at least 30gb of space available on the disk.
+As the example data needs also to be dowloaded and docker container e build it is advisable to have at least 30gb of space on the hard drive.

 ## Installation
 First one need to build docker container.
 Easiest way to execute the code is to
 <ol>
 <li>clone the repository</li>
+<li>download example dataset from [link](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=61080890) - only Images are needed </li>
-  <li>install NVIDIA Container Toolkit if not already done [link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)</li>
+<li> install NVIDIA Container Toolkit if not already done [link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) </li>
-  <li>open the folder with repository using visual studio code</li>
+<li>open the folder with repository using visual studio code </li>
+<li>edit devcontainer.json mount path /media/jm/hddData1/datasets/ct_org to the path where you downloaded the CT-ORG dataset  </li>
-  <li>opeinstall remote development extension in vs code</li>
+<li>install remote development extension in vs code </li>
-  <li>click remote explorer next click plus at the top left and open in remote container</li>
+<li>click remote explorer next click plus at the top left and open in remote container </li>
-  <li>the rest of the configuration should happen automatically</li>
+<li>the rest of the configuration should happen automatically </li>

 </ol>